shan-siriwardana/test-sap-integration/docs/2 - API service contracts.md

 # API Contracts Overview

 Below is a summary of service contracts of APIs.

-Detailed YAML files describing the service contracts along with sample requests/responses can be found under the `API service contracts/` folder.
+Detailed YAML files describing the service contracts along with sample requests/responses can be found in the [API Service Contracts](../service-contracts/) folder.

 | API          | Operation          | URI                             |
 |--------------|--------------------|---------------------------------|